Macbeth: Superstition and "The Scottish Play"

 Several methods exist to dispel the curse, depending on the actor.
 One, attributed to Michael York, is to immediately leave the building the stage is in with the person who uttered the name, walk around it three times, spit over their left shoulders, say an obscenity then wait to be invited back into the building.
 A related practice is to spin around three times as fast as possible on the spot, sometimes accompanied by spitting over their shoulder, and uttering an obscenity.
 Another popular "ritual" is to leave the room, knock three times, be invited in, and then quote a line from Hamlet.
 Yet another is to recite lines from The Merchant of Venice, thought to be a lucky play.

-Sir Patrick Stewart, on the radio program Ask Me Another, asserted "if you have played the role of the Scottish thane, then you are allowed to say the title, any time anywhere".
+Patrick Stewart, on the radio program Ask Me Another, asserted "if you have played the role of the Scottish thane, then you are allowed to say the title, any time anywhere".

 Performance history

 Shakespeare's day to the Interregnum

 The only eyewitness account of Macbeth in Shakespeare's lifetime was recorded by Simon Forman, who saw a performance at the Globe on 20 April 1610.
 Scholars have noted discrepancies between Forman's account and the play as it appears in the Folio.
 For example, he makes no mention of the apparition scene, or of Hecate, of the man not of woman born, or of Birnam Wood.
 However, Clark observes that Forman's accounts were often inaccurate and incomplete (for instance omitting the statue scene from The Winter's Tale) and his interest did not seem to be in "giving full accounts of the productions".

 As mentioned above, the Folio text is thought by some to be an alteration of the original play.
-This has led to the theory that the play as we know it from the Folio was an adaptation for indoor performance at the Blackfriars Theatre (which was operated by the King's Men from 1608) – and even speculation that it represents a specific performance before King James.
+This has led to the theory that the play in the Folio was an adaptation for indoor performance at the Blackfriars Theatre (which was operated by the King's Men from 1608) – and even speculation that it represents a specific performance before King James.
 The play contains more musical cues than any other play in the canon as well as a significant use of sound effects.